A TEE-Based Architecture for Confidential and Dependable Process Attestation in Authorship Verification: Introduction

 \section{Introduction}

 Verifying human authorship requires tamper-resistant, continuously available evidence.
-Process attestation captures keystroke dynamics, content evolution, and temporal proofs at regular checkpoints, cryptographically binding them into an evidence chain for independent verification.
+Process attestation captures keystroke dynamics, content evolution, and temporal proofs at regular checkpoints, cryptographically binding them into an evidence chain for independent verification~\cite{Condrey2026TrustInversion}.
 However, the evidence pipeline runs on adversary-controlled hardware---a \emph{trust inversion} where the attesting party controls the platform and is motivated to fabricate evidence.
-Under trust inversion, the four standard RATS~\cite{RFC9334} security properties are necessary but insufficient, and software-only evidence collection provides no assurance.
+Under trust inversion, the four standard RATS~\cite{RFC9334} security properties (identity, integrity, confidentiality, freshness) are necessary but insufficient: they assume a cooperative Attester, whereas process attestation requires resilience against a deliberately deceptive one.
+Software-only evidence collection provides zero assurance under this threat model, since any software-layer defense can be bypassed by the platform owner.

 Trusted Execution Environments (TEEs) such as Intel SGX~\cite{Costan2016}, ARM TrustZone~\cite{Pinto2019}, and AMD SEV-SNP~\cite{Sev2020} provide hardware-enforced isolation, converting the trust problem from ``the adversary controls everything'' to ``the adversary controls everything \emph{except} the enclave.''
 TEEs also enable local processing (preserving privacy, supporting offline authoring) without per-user server infrastructure.